 This information is most useful when combined with other tools and monitoring results to gain a holistic picture, creating a powerful dataset for holistic catchment management.
 It is also useful to combine this information with some of the historical datasets we hold, although comparison can be difficult due to due to limitations in how often the same sites are surveyed.
-There have been concerns over declines in fish populations and this is evident at some sites where repeat surveys have been conducted, for example, Greenholme Beck at Wateryeat in the Coniston catchment has seen declines in both trout and salmon over the last 15 years: see figure 10, although trout fry show more variation.
+There have been concerns over declines in fish populations and this is evident at some sites where repeat surveys have been conducted, for example, Greenholme Beck at Wateryeat in the Coniston catchment has seen declines in both trout and salmon over the last 15 years: see figure 10.

 Figure 10.
-Trends in fish populations at Greenholme Beck at Wateryeat, Coniston, between 1991 and 2016.
-Please note that 1990-1999 data is Environment Agency and 200-2016 data is from SCRT.
+Trends in fish populations at Greenholme Beck, Wateryeat, Coniston, between 1991 and 2016.